 - Videos and touch-screen computers in the third-floor exhibits offer a caption option.

-- With at least two weeks' notice, every attempt will be made to provide sign language and foreign language interpreters.
+- With at least two weeks' notice, every attempt will be made to provide sign language interpreters.

 While visiting the Michigan History Museum, the following amenities are available: